|

 The Toolkit can be deployed using a variety of

-programming environments, as well as the hardware and software
+programming environments, as well as the

 platforms.
 GLG components may be deployed using either a